Inferior vena cava: Function

 The inferior vena cava is a vein.
 It carries deoxygenated blood from the lower half of the body to the right atrium of the heart.

 The corresponding vein that carries deoxygenated blood from the upper half of the body is the superior vena cava.

+Diameter evaluation of IVC

+Various image-processing methods have been applied to US scans of the IVC.
+The number of algorithms is slightly larger for the analysis of transverse than longitudinal view.
+This may stem from the fact that it is easier to segment a closed cross-section than an open long-axis portion of the IVC, as the latter requires careful tracking of the region of interest.
+In recent years, deep learning approaches are gaining more importance, so that further developments are expected in the future in such a direction.

 Clinical significance

 Health problems attributed to the IVC are most often associated with it being compressed (ruptures are rare because it has a low intraluminal pressure).
 Typical sources of external pressure are an enlarged aorta (abdominal aortic aneurysm), the gravid uterus (aortocaval compression syndrome) and abdominal malignancies, such as colorectal cancer, renal cell carcinoma and ovarian cancer.
 Since the inferior vena cava is primarily a right-sided structure, unconscious pregnant women should be turned on to their left side (the recovery position), to relieve pressure on it and facilitate venous return.
 In rare cases, straining associated with defecation can lead to restricted blood flow through the IVC and result in syncope (fainting).

 Blockage of the inferior vena cava is rare and is treated urgently as a life-threatening condition.
 It is associated with deep vein thrombosis, IVC filters, liver transplantation and surgical procedures such as the insertion of a catheter in the femoral vein in the groin.

 Trauma to the vena cava is usually fatal as unstoppable excessive blood loss occurs.